pauldambra/pauldambra.github.io/_posts/2010-10-20-refactor-fun.md

 The class that handled the matching of text against rules had grown to be a real behemoth if not actually a spaghetti monster it was at the minimum a noodle demon.
 I won't post the code here the internet isn't big enough!

-But it consisted of an enum, five List&lt;string&gt; and then a set of methods that took an email object compared the body and subject to the 5 phrase lists and returned an appropriate result from the enum.
+But it consisted of an enum, five `List<string>` and then a set of methods that took an email object compared the body and subject to the 5 phrase lists and returned an appropriate result from the enum.

 I realised that I didn't want a list per result...